-Since the commencement of our operations in 2003, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities, providing general and administrative support for these operations and, more recently preparing for commercialization.
+Since the commencement of our operations in 2003, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities, providing general and administrative support for these operations and, more recently, preparing for commercialization.
 We operate our business using a significant outsourcing model.
 As such, our team is composed of a relatively smaller core of employees who direct a significantly larger number of team members who are outsourced in the form of vendors and consultants to enable execution of our operational plans.
 We do not currently have any products approved for sale, and we continue to incur significant research and development and general administrative expenses related to our operations.

 Since inception, we have incurred significant operating losses.
-For the three months ended March 31, 2024 and 2023, we recorded net losses of \$10.4 million and \$14.9 million, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$336.4 million.
+For the three months ended September 30, 2024 and 2023, we recorded net losses of \$9.4 million and \$15.1 million, respectively.
+For the nine months ended September 30, 2024 and 2023, we recorded net losses of \$29.2 million and \$46.1 million, respectively.
+As of September 30, 2024, we had an accumulated deficit of \$355.2 million.
 We expect to continue to incur significant losses for the foreseeable future.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development activities required for obtaining regulatory approval and preparing for potential commercialization of our product candidates.
-We had \$10.1 million of cash and cash equivalents and \$79.4 million of short-term investments at March 31, 2024.
+We had \$12.8 million of cash and cash equivalents and \$63.6 million of short-term investments at September 30, 2024.

-We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
+We expect to continue to incur significant expenses and to increase operating losses for at least the next several years.
 Our net losses may fluctuate significantly from period to period, depending on the timing of our planned clinical trials and expenditures on other research and development activities.
 We expect our expenses will increase over time as we:

-- continue our ongoing and planned development of etripamil, including and potentially future Phase 4 clinical trials for the treatment of PSVT and future Phase 3 clinical trials for the treatment of AFib-RVR; - seek marketing approvals for etripamil for the treatment of PSVT, AFib-RVR and other cardiovascular indications; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly through third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, including the clinical trials for the treatment of atrial fibrillation and rapid ventricular rate as well as other areas of unmet medical need, and for any additional product candidates that we may pursue in the future; - maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, insurance and other expenses associated with operating as a public company.
+- continue our ongoing and planned development of etripamil, including future Phase 3 clinical trials for the treatment of AFib-RVR and potential Phase 4 clinical trials for treatment of PSVT; - seek marketing approvals for etripamil for the treatment of PSVT, AFib-RVR and other cardiovascular indications; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly through third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval;

+- build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, including the clinical trials for the treatment of atrial fibrillation and rapid ventricular rate as well as other areas of unmet medical need, and for any additional product candidates that we may pursue in the future; - maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, insurance and other expenses associated with operating as a public company.